 Outliers can have a significant impact on statistical analysis, potentially leading to inaccurate conclusions.
 Here are some key areas where outliers can cause problems:

 - Measures of Central Tendency: Outliers can significantly skew the mean.
-For example, if you have a dataset of salaries and one person has an extremely high salary, the mean salary will be pulled upwards, giving a misleading impression of the average salary.
+Take this: if you have a dataset of salaries and one person has an extremely high salary, the mean salary will be pulled upwards, giving a misleading impression of the average salary.
 The median is less sensitive to outliers and is often a better measure of central tendency in the presence of extreme values.

 - Measures of Dispersion: Outliers can inflate the standard deviation, making the data appear more variable than it actually is.
 This can lead to wider confidence intervals and less precise statistical inferences.